 |operating systems||All versions tested on Linux.|

-Version 5.5 miraculously compiles on Windows with minGW and appears to work ok.
+Version 5.5 miraculously compiles on Windows (using msys/minGW) and was tweaked to work ok.

 |languages (localized at compile time)||en.ascii, nb-NO.UTF-8|